-So there you are … you have done the good corporate thing and got yourself three quotes for your office coffee machines.
+So there you are … you have done the good corporate thing and got yourself three quotes for your office coffee machines from suppliers.
 But now you have created a monster for yourself.
 Each quote is calculated in a different way.
 You have a quote offering free coffee machines if you agree to use that company’s consumables; you have another offering a coffee machine for rent but with less expensive consumables and then a quote where you just pay an amount for each cup drunk.
 So let’s look at how you can get this sorted and sleep peacefully knowing the boss will get the choice right … thanks to you.

 Frontier Coffee offer you a “Quotation Comparison Tool” to compare different quotes on an “apples with apples” basis to ensure you get the best deal.
 See end of article for details

 Option 1.
 Free coffee machines but you must buy all the consumables from the same company.

 Ok, this looks great.
 You get rent free coffee machines!
 Ah, but there is a small condition.
 You must buy ALL the consumables from the company.
 So you take a look at the costs of the coffee and fall off your chair.
 Still, could this be the best option?
 We’ll see.

 Option 2.
 Rental fee for your coffee machine but you can buy your consumables anywhere.